 During the fiscal year ended March 31, 2016, we granted 750,000 options to Joyce LaViscount.
 The grant was made pursuant to the June 2014 Stock Incentive Plan, which is further described below.
-Twenty five percent of Ms. LaViscount's options vested upon grant, and the remaining seventy five percent will vest at a rate of twenty five percent annually from the grant date.
+Twenty five percent of Ms. LaViscount's options vested upon grant, and the remaining seventy five percent will vest annually from the grant date.
 Ms. LaViscount's options have an exercise price of CAD\$0.87 and expire on October 21, 2020.